 How do I deal with personal chattels in my Will?

-When writing a Will, understandably, we tend to focus on personal chattels with a higher monetary value and/or sentimental value, and it’s quite usual to make specific mention of a few such items.
-However, in terms of the rest of our possessions, most of us would like to avoid a long and detailed Will, which is likely to require updating regularly as we acquire more belongings or change our mind as to what we would like to happen to them.
+When writing a Will, understandably, we tend to focus on personal chattels with a higher monetary and/or sentimental value.
+Indeed, many Wills specifically mention a few such items.
+However, most of us like to avoid a long and detailed Will regarding the rest of our possessions.
+Often, such long Wills require regular updates as we acquire more belongings or change our minds about what we would like to happen to them.

-Instead, most people choose to give their executors total discretion as to what should happen to any personal chattels which are not specifically dealt with in their Will.
+Instead, most people choose to give their executors total discretion as to what should happen to any personal chattels not explicitly dealt with in their Will.

 Letter of Wishes